TEIC/TEIGarage/README.md

 ### requirements

+When the docker image is run, the folders you supply where your stylesheet and odd folders can be found locally will be checked (e.g. /your/path/to/TEI/P5), if they're empty the latest version will be downloaded into those folders.

 For running the image you'll need to have the TEI Stylesheets as well as the TEI P5 sources.
 There are several ways to obtain these (see "Get and install a local copy" at http://www.tei-c.org/Guidelines/P5/), one of them is to download the latest release of both